launchdarkly/gha-flags/README.md

 ### Setting custom contexts

-If you would like to include additional custom properties in your user object you may specify environment variables with the `LD_` prefix.
+If you would like to include additional custom properties in your context object you may specify environment variables with the `LD_` prefix.
 All values will be treated at strings.

 By default, all metadata associated with the workflow run is saved in custom properties.